Anger is a totally normal human emotion. It can and should be expressed in healthy manners to help resolve conflict between two (or more) people.

 You are not alone

 People with the disorder may become violent.
 If your loved one will not get help, it’s important to remember that your safety and the safety of your family are your priority.
 Have a plan in place to protect yourself and your loved ones, including pets.
 Seek professional help or the help of a domestic abuse hotline or shelter.
+This is likely something that you can not manage and you certainly are not responsible for it.

 Work With A Marriage Counselor in California

-Meeting with a marriage counselor can help your partner better control their anger, and foster stronger bonds.
+Meeting with a marriage counselor helps your partner better control their anger, and foster stronger bonds.
 Our caring therapists would be happy to offer support from our Sacramento area counseling practice.
 Contact our team today to learn more about the benefits of marriage counseling today!
 To start your counseling journey, please follow these simple steps:

 - Contact us to schedule a free 20-minute phone or video consultation